 There are a lot of different ways people describe an Airstream travel trailer, and of course these names are derived from Airstream’s trademark aluminum skin.
 However, the process of keeping the skin looking its best can be daunting to some.
 “We don’t want to ruin the shine!” is a phrase I’ve heard many times over the years I’ve worked for Can-Am.
 So, to help you keep your Airstream looking it’s finest, here’s a few tips about how it’s done!

 ***It’s important to point out for vintage Airstream’s with the clear coat removed, skin maintenance is COMPLETELY different.
 If your Airstream has been polished to a mirror shine, has had the clear coat removed, or was manufactured before clear coat was standard, then disregard the following!***

 Looking closely at an Airstream’s skin, you’ll notice a fine grain in the aluminum, closely resembling brushed stainless.
-The direction of the grain is the most important aspect to washing and waxing your Airstream.
+The direction of the grain is the most important aspect of washing and waxing your Airstream.
 I’ve heard and read many times that because there’s a clear coat covering the aluminum, it doesn’t matter what way your wash and wax.
 THIS IS NOT TRUE!
 It matters very much, and as the Airstream ages, the result of incorrect washing will show!

-The reason for going with the grain of the aluminum is simple.
+The reason for going with the grain of aluminum is simple.
 Over time light scratches can start to occur, similar to the light swirls on the paint of your car.
 Scratches going with the aluminum grain are far less noticeable than those that go against it.

 Of course, no one likes the idea of scratches on their Airstream.
 The word alone is cringe-worthy to any Airstream owner!
-To combat against the development of these scratches, it’s important to use proper equipment to wash it.
+To combat the development of these scratches, it’s important to use proper equipment to wash it.
 The softer the wash applicator, the better!
 A microfiber wash mitt or an extra soft wash brush is what we recommend when washing an Airstream.
-Paired with basic car wash soap, this will give you the best chance at keeping the clear coat in in good condition.
+Paired with basic car wash soap, this will give you the best chance at keeping the clear coat in good condition.